Navigating the Online Update website

 This message can mean one of two things:

-- Check that you are logged onto the Online Update website using the “full access” login (the user ID will have a S01 at the end).
+- Check that you are logged onto the Online Update website using your institution's “full access” login (the user ID will have a S01 at the end).
 If you are logged onto the website with a “limited access” login (the user ID will not have a S01 at the end), you will receive the “user has limited access” message when attempting to submit.
-The “limited access” user ID and password grants the user access to only input information into the online submission form, not to submit for review.
+The “limited access” user ID and password grants the user access to only input information into the course submission form, but not to submit for review.
 Only the “full access” login can perform this function.

 Who from our school or district should be responsible for updating the "a-g" course list each year?